C4ptainCrunch/thesis/source/index.rst

 Artificial Intelligence approaches to play Awale
 ================================================

-Many algorithms have been proposed and studied to play [sequential perfect information XXX] games.
+Many algorithms have been proposed and studied to play sequential perfect information games.
 A few examples detailed here are retrograde analysis, Minimax, :math:`\alpha-\beta` pruning, Monte Carlo tree search (MCTS) and the new approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.